Waldemar Erfurth

 Erfurth was born in Berlin.
 He served in World War I, winning the Iron Cross 1st Class and the Knight's Cross of the Royal House Order of Hohenzollern.
 After the war, he continued in the Reichswehr of the Weimar Republic.
-During the Second World War, he was a liaison officer in the Finnish headquarters 1941–44.
-He wrote a book about the Murmansk railroad and a war journal from 1944.
+As German–Finnish military relations intensified in early 1941, Erfurth was posted as liaison officer at the Finnish headquarters in St. Michel, where he served from 1941 to 1944.
+His principal Finnish counterpart was the chief of the general staff, Erik Heinrichs.
+After the war he published extensively on military history, including works on the Murmansk Railway and his time at the Finnish headquarters.
 He died in Tübingen.